About Me

 - (Poster also presented), Nondegenerate internal squeezing: an all-optical, loss-resistant quantum technique for gravitational-wave detection.

-- LVK joint meeting of AIC, QN, LA working groups - March 2022, Nondegenerate internal squeezing.
+- LVK joint meeting of AIC, QN, and LA working groups - March 2022, Nondegenerate internal squeezing.

 - OzGrav data/astrophysics meeting - February 2022, Continuous gravitational waves in the lab: recovering audio signals with a table-top optical microphone.